sqlxpert/aws-tag-sched-ops/readme.md

  * Set the StackSetsOrMultiRegion parameter to `Yes`.

  * Create S3 buckets in all [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) where you intend to install TagSchedOps.
 The bucket names must have a common prefix, followed by a hyphen (`-`) and a suffix for the region.
 Set the LambdaCodeS3Bucket parameter to the common prefix.
 For example, if you create `my-bucket-us-east-1` and `my-bucket-us-west-2`, set LambdaCodeS3Bucket to `my-bucket`.
 The region in which each bucket is created _must_ match the suffix in the bucket name.

- * If you intend to install TagSchedOps in multiple AWS accounts, create a bucket policy for each bucket, allowing `"s3:GetObject"` and `"s3:GetObjectVersion"` from each AWS account number.
-Using S3 Access Control Lists (ACLs), let alone public access, is discouraged.
-No special policies are needed in a single-account, multi-region scenario.

  * Upload [`aws_tag_sched_ops_perform.py.zip`](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/aws_tag_sched_ops_perform.py.zip) to each bucket.
 The need for copies in multiple regions is an AWS Lambda limitation.

  * Choose a main region and set the MainRegion parameter accordingly.
 If you install TagSchedOps in multiple regions using CloudFormation _without StackSets_, set the MainRegion parameter to the same value every time.
 This prevents the creation of duplicate sets of policies for users.
 (Those policies are not region-specific.)

+### Configuring for Multiple Accounts

+ * If you intend to install TagSchedOps in multiple AWS accounts, create a bucket policy for each bucket, allowing `"s3:GetObject"` and `"s3:GetObjectVersion"` from each AWS account number.
+Using S3 Access Control Lists (ACLs), let alone public access, is discouraged.
+No special policies are needed in a single-account, multi-region scenario.

 ### Installing with CloudFormation StackSets

 [Forthcoming]